IMBUILDINGS/PayloadParser/README.md

 App.js contains een example implementation of structurelibrary.js

-## The Things Network - Decoder
+## The Things Network V3- Decoder
-The ttn-decoder.js contains the complete decoding of all payloads including NB-IoT Payload.
+In the ttn-v3 folder you will find the decoders for the IMBuildings People Counter and IMBuildings Comfort Sensor.
-IMBUILDINGS devices may have the possibility to set different kinds of payloads.
+Just copy and past the JavaScript in the Uplink payload formatter editor.
+Do not forget to select JavaScript as Formatter type.